Section-A (1 mark each)

 - Restriction Enzymes

 Since they cut the DNA at a specific recognition site, they are used to isolate the desired gene from the donor DNA.
-For eg., EcoR1 which is obtained from the R strain of E.coli bacteria and that cuts the DNA at specific palindromic recognition site.
+For example, EcoR1, which is obtained from the R strain of E.coli bacteria and cuts the DNA at a specific palindromic recognition site.